 But it’s harder to see a colony as a superorganism, an entity, just like the animal.
 And it’s almost impossible to see the beekeeper as a manager of all things external.

 The movable frame hive has permitted free and easy access to a colony’s internals.
-Much insight has been gained into a colonies behavior and biology.
+Much insight was gained into a colonies behavior and biology.
 But it has also permitted the most intrusive practices possible.
 In fact, modern beekeeping encourages it.
-And that intrusion is so ingrained into modern beekeeping’s focus, that most beekeepers see their own wisdom and intrusion as necessary for a colony’s survival.
+And that intrusion is so ingrained into modern beekeeping’s focus, most beekeepers see their own wisdom and intrusion as necessary for a colony’s survival.

 Now, lets give the cow some smoke…er anesthesia gas.
 No need to get stung up err… get kicked.
 They don’t like being opened up and become defensive.
 Then we will unzip her.
 Open the snaps and rummage around in there.
 Maybe re-arrange a few things.
 Maybe add a few things.
 And we’ll mix up some chemicals and pesticide, in a pail behind the barn when no one is looking, and pour them in there for good measure.
 Then we’ll zip her up.
 And she’s good to go until next time when we’ll do it again.